lauscht/piview/Readme.md

 A FPGA block overview using a Flask Banckend and an angular frontend.
 Before Running the application please make sure your prereqs are fulfilled as described in the Setup section.

+### Structure
+Within the `backend` folder contains a python project, serving a [flask_restful](https://flask-restful.readthedocs.io/en/latest/) api.
+The `frontend` folder is a [angular](angular.io) app, that visualizes the contents of the api.

 ## Run

 - Run the flask backend with your config

-    python -m piView.serve example/config.yml
+    `python -m piView.serve example/config.yml`

   For debuging environment use the -debug flag

-    python -m piView.serve example/config.yml -debug
+    `python -m piView.serve example/config.yml -debug`

 - Serve the Angular frontend.

-    cd frontend
+`    cd frontend;`
-    ng serve
+`    ng serve`

-Your local page should the look like
+Your local page should the look like this
 ![the frontend example](example/frontend.png)

 ## Setup